Mala (Amazon)

-Mala is the name of two fictional characters who first appeared in the DC Comics' universe as two members of Wonder Woman's fellow Amazons.
+Mala is the name of two fictional characters in DC Comics, both associated with the Amazons and the Wonder Woman mythos.
+The first Mala, introduced in the Golden Age, is a Themyscirian Amazon and close ally of Wonder Woman, known for her role in Amazonian contests and managing Reform Island.
+The second Mala, from the Bana-Mighdall tribe, serves as a historian and guardian of her people's heritage.
+Mala has appeared in various media adaptations, including the 1975 Wonder Woman TV series, the animated film Justice League: The New Frontier, and the video game DC Universe Online.

 Fictional character biography

 Golden/Silver age

 Mala was one of the most important Amazons in the Golden Age adventures of Wonder Woman.
 Mala was with Diana when they discovered Steve Trevor floating in the sea, and they worked together to bring him to shore.
 Mala was also the last Amazon standing alongside a masked Diana during the contest to determine who would venture into Man's World as the Amazon champion.

 Mala became the head of the Reform Island program for rehabilitating criminals and the criminally insane.
 She was typically depicted as blonde and wearing a polka dotted dress.

 Mala possessed her own plane, the Swan Plane, which was superfast though not as fast as Wonder Woman's invisible plane nor telepathically controlled.
 Mala was also one of the few Amazons to venture into Man's World, though by accident, when her plane was hijacked by Mimi Mendez.

 Mala was skilled enough in the Amazons' advanced science to be trusted by Wonder Woman to work alongside Paula to perfect a device Wonder Woman created to install telepathic controls in the invisible plane.

 Mala was largely forgotten in the Silver Age, although she reappeared in several dream sequences exploring what-if scenarios.
 In one, Diana was forced to assume the throne of Paradise Island immediately prior to the Contest, and Mala won to become Wonder Woman.